 IntelliSense removes unnecessary members from the completion list by using filters.
-Visual C# filters the completion lists that appear for these items:
+C# filters the completion lists that appear for these items:

 Interfaces and base classes: IntelliSense automatically removes items from the interface and base class completion lists, in both class declaration base and interface lists and constraint lists.
 For example, enums do not appear in the completion list for base classes, because enums cannot be used for base classes.
 The completion list of base classes only contains interfaces and namespaces.
-If you select an item in the list and then type a comma, IntelliSense removes base classes from the completion list because Visual C# does not support multiple inheritance.
+If you select an item in the list and then type a comma, IntelliSense removes base classes from the completion list because C# does not support multiple inheritance.
 The same behavior occurs for constraint clauses also.